atanurdemir/SE301/README.md

 		2. Redirect and Reverse Implementation (To redirect users to their own pages [Related Files-> accounts/views.py])

-			3. Templates, Template Inheritance (All template .htmls / front-end implementation of project [Related Files->
+		3. Templates, Template Inheritance (All template .htmls / front-end implementation of project [Related Files-> all template folders and all .html files]

 		4. Controller Logic (Related Files-> all urls.py and views.py implementations to link all pages together)